jomartin-999/spring-boot-for-vmware-gemfire/docs/caching.md

 ### Advanced Caching Configuration

-VMware GemFire supports additional caching capabilities to manage the entries stored in the cache.
+[vmware-gemfire-name] supports additional caching capabilities to manage the entries stored in the cache.

 As you can imagine, given that cache entries are stored in-memory, it becomes important to manage and monitor the available memory used by the cache.
-After all, by default, VMware GemFire stores data in the JVM Heap.
+After all, by default, [vmware-gemfire-name] stores data in the JVM Heap.

 You can employ several techniques to more effectively manage memory,